thuya-cms/thuya-cms.github.io/docs/development/controller.md

-Controllers make it possible to define addition actions for your application using Express router.
+Controllers make it possible to define additional actions for your application using an Express router.
 Let's implement a simple controller that adds a `hello-world` route to our application.
 To do this we need a class that inherits from `IController`.

 ```typescript
 import { IController } from "@thuya/framework";